 Where do we see examples of this?
 It's common at sporting events.
 When a player makes a mistake or misses on a great opportunity, they will sometimes assume the cradle position.
 They know that they are the target of mass disappointment and they have to protect themselves from it.
 The submissiveness of it acknowledges the mistake, thus asking onlookers to show some mercy.
-There are other similar poses that are also often used in these situations, but the cradle is one of them.
+The other similar poses that are also often used in these situations are variations on the cradle.

 It's also seen in other environments where someone has made a mistake, underperformed, or is feeling stressed.
 A white-collar worker who's been reprimanded or who's overwhelmed might seek solace in the cradle.